Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events

 Halloween Walking Tours

 An interesting and entertaining way to enjoy the Halloween season is by taking a guided tour.
-There are some great walking tours to choose from, including the following (which take place throughout the year too):
+There are some great walking tours to choose from, including the following:

 • Forbidden Vancouver Walking Tours – a selection of exceptional and highly recommended guided tours.
-Perfect ones for Halloween include the Lost Souls of Gastown and Dark Secrets of Stanley Park.
-See below for details about each.
+A perfect choice for Halloween is the Lost Souls of Gastown Tour.

 • Grave Tales in Fort Langley – Fort Langley National Historic Site hosts spooky walking tours during the Halloween season.
-In 2022 there are regular adult tours, extended adult tours and tours for kids.
-The tours go around the town and into the local cemetery.
-They are also tremendously popular and sell out every year.
+There are usually adult tours and tours for kids between early October and end of the month.
+The tours go around the town and, in some cases, into the local cemetery.
+They are also tremendously popular and sell out most years.

 Vancouver Gastown Walking Tour